 - NUS Libraries reserves the right to withdraw the Reader's Permit when the RP holder is found to have infringed Library Rules

 Please request for a reader's permit only when you have established that the materials you require are not available elsewhere.
-For this purpose, you can, for instance, consult the National Library Board (NLB) which provides public library services.
-You may check NLB's online catalogue at http://catalogue.nlb.gov.sg/ or enquire with NLB's Reference Point regarding your research topic or call 6332-3255.
+For instance, the National Library Board (NLB) which provides public library services may also hold the materials you want.
+Check NLB's online catalogue at http://catalogue.nlb.gov.sg/ or enquire with NLB's Reference Point regarding your research topic or call 6332-3255.